This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Now that I have been home for awhile and have had time to reflect on my working holiday in Vancouver, I’ve thought a lot about who I was before I left for Canada and who I am presently.
+Now that I have been home for a while and have had time to reflect on my working holiday in Canada, I’ve thought a lot about who I was before I left for Canada and who I am at present.

-Prior to leaving, I was not in a good place.
+Prior to leaving for my working holiday in Canada, I was not in a good place.
 I had suffered a lot of personal blows and felt emotionally stretched.
 In five months, I lost my grandma, my job and had two car crashes.
 I needed something to change in my life, and that came in the form of a working holiday visa.

 In less than three months I filled out the necessary paperwork, booked my plane ticket and fled Brisbane.
 I spent fifteen months living and working in Vancouver, Canada and eighteen months in total away from Australia.
 This is how that working holiday changed me and my life.